 4. How’s He Doing

 This skit mocked President Barack Obama’s approval rating downfall and tried to joke that, no matter what he did, he would still have the black vote.
 In the skit, they made fun of white people and what they like.
 The skit seemed to play a lot off stereotypes but it worked because they were being so outrageous and covering everyone.

 3. Career Week Speaker

 Let’s ignore the fact that they had Washington playing an ignorant, slightly offensive stereotype.
-But Nasim Pedrad was on her A-game in this skit.
-Plus, who doesn’t love a good sound effect?
+But, Nasim Pedrad was on her A-game in this skit.
+Plus, who doesn’t love good sound affect?

 2. Cold Open

-This skit explored the fact that there was not only a lack of diversity in the cast of SNL, but also the fact that they do not currently have a woman of color as a cast member.
+This episode of SNL explored the fact that there was, not only a lack of diversity in the cast of SNL but also the fact that they do not currently have a woman of color as a cast member.
 The Cold Open showed Washington playing all of the African-American women that are in popular culture that haven’t been shown on SNL because of the lack-of diversity.